Classical analogies for the force acting on an impurity in a Bose-Einstein condensate: Conclusions

 \section{Conclusions}

-We have studied, from analytic and numerical analysis of the dGPE, the hydrodynamic forces acting on a small moving impurity suspended in a 2D BEC at finite temperature.
+We have studied, from analytic and numerical analysis of the dGPE, the hydrodynamic forces acting on a small moving impurity suspended in a 2D BEC at low temperature.
 In the regime of small coupling constant $g_p$ and thermal drag $\gamma$, the force arising from the gradient of the condensate density can be decomposed onto the inertial force that is produced by the inhomogeneities and time-dependence of the condensate in the absence of the particle, and the self-induced force which is determined by the perturbation produced by the impurity on the condensate.
 When the unperturbed flow can be considered homogeneous on scales below the particle size and the condensate coherence length, the classical Maxey and Riley expression \cite{maxey1983equation}, giving the inertial force in terms of the local or material fluid acceleration, is a good description of the force.
 When inhomogeneities become relevant below these scales, Fax\'{e}n-type corrections arise, similar to the classical ones in the presence of a finite-size particle, but here the coherence length plays a role similar to the particle size.
 In addition, the condensate thermal drag enters into these expressions, at difference with the classical viscous case.
 We also determined the self-induced force in the steady-state regime and shown that it is non-zero at any velocity $V_p$ of the moving impurity if $\gamma>0$.
 For small $V_p$, this force is given as a Stokes drag which is linearly proportional to $V_p$ with a drag coefficient dependent on the thermal drag $\gamma$.
-With increasing velocities, there are corrections to the linear drag and above a critical speed of the order of $V_p=c=1$, the self-induced drag is dominated by the interactions of the impurity with the emitted shock waves.
-Following the recent experimental progress on testing the superfluidity in BEC at finite temperature \cite{singh2016probing}, it would be interesting to test experimentally our prediction of the linear drag on the impurity due to the condensate thermal drag at small velocities by using measurements of the local heating rate.
+The energy dissipation associated with this drag is due to the loss of condensate atoms into the thermal cloud and is mediated by the thermal drag coefficient.
+In this sense, the drag on the impurity relates to the way the condensate dissipates energy at low temperature through particle exchanges with the thermal cloud.
+We have not considered the additional drag arising from direct interactions of impurity with the thermal cloud, since these are negligible in the low-temperature regime but maybe important at higher temperature.
+With increasing velocities, there are corrections to the linear drag and above a critical speed $V_c=1$, the self-induced drag is dominated by the interactions of the impurity with the emitted shock waves.